VishakhaNerkar/GameVerse/README.md

 ## Current Tasks

 #### All
-- [ ] Checkpoint on Junior Programming pathway - at least the first module should be complete
+- [ ] Cohesive

 #### Akshay
 - [ ] Make game Cohesive (rotator + color) and Implement elemental theme (Fire, Water, Earth)
+- [ ] Include 2 more analytics to track in your game. ( if the player is hitting the checkpoints in your game, or if they are using the tools (collectibles, materials, powerups, etc) you gave them in the way you expected them to.)
-- [ ] Diversion and Merge Path in Platform
+- [ ] Fix player movement

 #### Gurunadh
- - [ ] Make game Cohesive (rotator + color) and Implement elemental theme (Fire, Water, Earth)
- - [ ] Diversion and Merge Path in Platform
+- [ ] Fix the camera (isometric view)

 #### Meghana
-- [ ] Integrate 2 working game Analytics
+- [ ] Include 2 more analytics to track in your game. ( if the player is hitting the checkpoints in your game, or if they are using the tools (collectibles, materials, powerups, etc) you gave them in the way you expected them to.)

 #### Shalin
-- [x] Replace flag with virtual line to End Game
-- [x] Fading Out Effect for Wall on passing
+- [ ] Make geometry in between you and the character translucent otherwise its hard to see

 #### Vardhan
 - [ ] Improve camera alignment
-- [ ] Change Timer Code
-- [ ] DeltaTime to make game smooth OR Increase FPS
-- [ ] Prepare List of Game Mechanics - (Venkatesh)
+- [ ] Fix player movement

 #### Venkatesh
-- [x] Red/Green Power dissapear on pickup
+- [ ] Generate graphs for the first two metrics with real-time data, and update your GDD.
+Provide a short commentary on their relevance.
+- [ ] Update GDD and the task sheet with the class feedback comments and links in the appropriate cells.
-- [ ] Updating GDD (Add Feedback from plytest sessions and staff)
+- [ ] Update GDD with potential solutions for each issue and mark the solution(s) your team have implemented
-- [x] Assign Roles to Team Memeber

 #### Vishakha
-- [ ] Integrate 2 working game Analytics

 ## Future Updates